 And that’s exactly what makes it an idyllic place for a summer getaway!
 Vis’ unspoiled nature and tranquil environment is only slightly disturbed during the last day of Ultra Europe, which is once again making its way to Fort George (utvrda Sv.
 Juraj in Croatian).

 - Never been to my country before?
 Learn basic facts about Croatia!

 - Our currency is Kuna.
 Some places will accept Euros, but no guarantees.
 ATMs, banking fees, and more info in our currency tips!

-- Need to know how much money you’ll spend?
+- Need to know how much money you will spend?
 See my travel expenses article and easily determine your costs with my handy calculator!

 - If traveling via airplane you should expect large crowds and potential lack of taxis.
 You can book very cheap airport taxi transfers here and have your car waiting for you as soon as you arrive.

-- Free wifi may be available on Ultra venues, but nearly all bars and restaurants have free wifi for customers.
+- Free wifi may be available on Ultra venues, and nearly all bars and restaurants in Croatia have free wifi for customers.
 More about internet in Croatia!

 - Spend some time sightseeing!
 Take a hike to Split’s Marjan Hill and go explore the Diocletian’s Palace.
 You don’t want to leave Split without visiting at least some of its iconic attractions.